Back to top anchor

 2. Portable sleep space

-3. Spread of the following safe sleep awareness messages:
+3. Spread of safe sleep awareness messages through a partnership relationship

 The three programme components are essential.
 They facilitate engagement with priority families, offer a safe sleep space and promote a partnership relationship and shared responsibility for protecting the region’s more vulnerable infants.